Make yourself something rich, full and satisfying - with a subtle hint of coffee

 This hops is packaged with a purple dot on the bag.

-Lactose is an non-fermentable sugar derived from milk.
+Lactose is a non-fermentable sugar derived from milk.
 It's what puts the 'Milk' in Milk Stout.
 The brewer's yeast is unable to consume lactose, so this sugar lends a little sweetness to the beer that is absent in most other beers.
 It is only about a fourth as sweet as regular sugar though.

-In addition to sweetness, lactose also improves the body of the beer by adding full and almost creamy taste.
+In addition to sweetness, lactose also improves the body of the beer by adding a full and almost creamy taste.
 This works incredibly well with the coffee tastes of the malt

 When your kit arrives, the small bag of white powder is dextrose priming sugar while the large bag is the lactose.
 It doesnt matter too much though as you add both to you beer at the same time.